 The bride would as is done to-day be dressed in a white dress to symbolize her purity.
-But, Irish weddings although are a lot of fun have a lot of superstitions that have to be observed and carried out lest the couple suffer the consequences.
+But, Irish weddings although are a lot of fun have a lot of superstitions that have to be observed and carried out lest the couple suffers the consequences.

 Irish Wedding Traditions & Customs

-Before Christianity found Ireland, couples who wished to show commitment to each other practised what was known as hand fasting.
+Before Christianity found Ireland, couples who wished to show commitment to each other practiced what was known as handfasting.
 This ritual was most probably carried over from Pagan times and is the Celtic ceremony of unity.
 It was usual for couples to celebrate this ceremony around the harvest festival, Lughnasa, which occurs on 1st August.
 They could choose the length of the union either “‘till death do us part” or to be together in the afterlife or even while their love burned strong and true in which case if they still wished to remain married they would renew these vows the following year.

 Since the birth of Christianity weddings were held in the home of a Priest or in a Church.
-Two candles burn separately during the ceremony which are then used to light one taller candle known as the Unity candle this is to signify two becoming one.
+Two candles burn separately during the ceremony which is then used to light one taller candle known as the Unity candle this is to signify two becoming one.

-Before the Bride makes it this far proceedings will start with the proposal: ‘Would you like to be buried with my people?’
+Before the Bride makes it this far, proceedings will start with the proposal: ‘Would you like to be buried with my people?’
 ‘Would you like to hang your washing next to mine?’
 Not very romantic but every Irish girl would know what was being asked.
-Friends and family when enquiring about the ‘big’ day would ask: ‘When are you giving us a day out?’ or ‘Should I buy a hat?’
+Friends and family when inquiring about the ‘big’ day would ask: ‘When are you giving us a day out?’ or ‘Should I buy a hat?’

-Next comes the all important planning, usually the poor groom ducks and takes cover and leaves all this to the bride and her family as traditionally it is the bride’s father who foots the bill.
+Next comes the all-important planning, usually the poor groom ducks and takes cover and leaves all this to the bride and her family as traditionally it is the bride’s father who foots the bill.
 Although now a lot of the expense is shared.
 Gone are the days when a marriage depended on the size of the bride’s dowry.
 Marriages were once based on what the bride could bring to the marriage either cattle or a farm or plot of land.
 It wasn’t always based on love.
-It was once known for family to marry family as it was law that only a male heir could inherit and this made sure that land and property stayed within the family name.
+It was once known for a family to marry family as it was the law that only a male heir could inherit and this made sure that land and property stayed within the family name.

 The Irish Brides Dress

 With the Church booked and the date chosen.
 The bride’s attention turns to her dress and accessories.
-This has to chosen carefully as the color of her dress might determine how successful the marriage is:
+This has to be chosen carefully as the color of her dress might determine how successful the marriage is: